 Parks And Trails Can Give You a New Perspective

 What activities give you access to mountaintop views of the Pacific Ocean and a great workout?
-Hiking and mountain biking in Dana Point.
-These two land-based activities might take you away from the water, but they’ll give you a new perspective on this Southern California paradise.
-And you can always jump into the ocean after to cool off.
+Dana Point hiking and mountain biking.
+These two land-based activities might take you away from the beautiful beaches in Dana Point but they’ll give you a new perspective on this Southern California paradise.
+And you can always jump into the ocean at Baby Beach to cool off after.